Now is the time to get vaccinated for COVID-19.

 - Active treatment with high-dose steroids (e.g. prednisone 20mg/day or higher), TNF blockers, biologic medications, and certain other immunosuppressive medications

 If you think you may meet one of these criteria or have questions about whether you qualify, please reach out to the provider who is treating you for that condition.
-They can inform you about your eligibility for a 3rd vaccine dose.
-Your doctor may need to place an order in your VA medical record for you to receive the 3rd dose of COVID-19 vaccine through the VA.
-You should get the same type of vaccine (Pfizer or Moderna) that you received for your first two doses.
+They can inform you about your eligibility for an additional dose.
 Please bring your original vaccination card with you when you arrive.

 It is our honor to provide your medical care and we are continually grateful for your service!
 Take care and thank you for getting vaccinated!
 Together, let’s take care of each other and end this pandemic.